mfey/units2/README.md

 ## More to Read

-There's a "tutorial.md" file to help get started with the library.
+There's a "tutorial.md" file to help get started with the library and some example code in "spice.clj".
 Also, some effort was put into writing readable, well-commented code, so please read the Marginalia (html) output in `docs/`!